mikaelvesavuori/minibook-better-apis/quality/generate-documentation.md

 {% endcode %}

 We should attempt to reach the point where as much as possible of the documentation can be generated and output through automation.
+Good candidates for automated document generation would be dependency graphs, some of our architecture views, and technical documentation from our comments, types, and code structure.

-Let's look at how we've done a bit in the code part of this project.
+Now let's look at how we've done a bit in the code part of this project.

 **🎯 Example 1**: Open up any TS file in the `src` folders.
 Here, we use the [JSDoc](https://jsdoc.app) standard for documenting source code.
 Since we are using TypeScript, the style I am using discards "params" instead mostly focusing on the descriptive and referential aspects of JSDoc.